Flawededge/EzGraphData/README.md

 To do: (will be expanded as I go)

-    ~~0.0 → Make the gui in the first place~~
+~~0.0 → Make the gui in the first place~~ \
-    0.1 → Make a plot window and make it do a thing 0.2 → Make it plot a set bit of data
+**0.1 → Make a plot window and make it do the things**\
+0.2 → Make it plot a set bit of data\
-	0.3 → Give a way to run a function to process each column differently 0.4 → Make the gui user friendly
+0.3 → Give a way to run a function to process each column differently\
+0.4 → Make the gui user friendly\

 And after that's done: